-Programs designed by the four Community Assistants in the hall promote the development of both academic and social skills.
-A Community Assistant is an upper class UMF student who assists in building community within their areas, as well as help residents get involved in the campus community through various programming initiatives.
+Programs designed by the Community Assistants in the hall promote the development of academic, personal, and social well-being.
+A Community Assistant is an upper-class UMF student who assists in building community within their areas, as well as helping residents get involved in the campus community through various programming initiatives.

 Within the building

 - “Co-ed” hall

 - Veteran & Active Duty Living Learning Community (lower floor)

 - Connected to Scott-South and Scott-North

 - All bathrooms are single-user

 - Access to the large lounge area in the middle of the complex